Plans

 Scheduling

-Test plans support flexible scheduling using a visual date and time picker:
+Plans support flexible scheduling using a visual date and time picker: Schedule configuration

 Schedule Options

-• One-time execution - Run the test plan once at a specific date and time
+• One‑time execution: Run once at a specific date and time

 Schedule Examples

-• Custom patterns - Every weekday, specific days of the month, etc.
+• Custom patterns: Every weekday, specific month days, etc.

 Overview Metrics